 Please note that subtitles and closed captions have another entity to describe them in iconik and components shouldn't be used to model them

-If you would like more information on using formats it is contained under Asset Formats Guide.
+If you would like more information on using formats and files it is contained under Asset Files Guide.

 Document formats typically have one file, and might be Microsoft Word, RTF, or plain text files.